daavib-ax4b/github-templates/.github/ISSUE_TEMPLATE/feature.md

----
+-
-name: ✨ Solicitar uma Nova Funcionalidade
+name: ✨ Request a new feature
-about: Descreva a nova funcionalidade ou melhoria que você gostaria de ver no produto.
+description: Describe the new feature or improvement you would like to see in the product.
 title: "[FEATURE]"
-labels: enhancement, planning, feature
+labels: "feature"
-assignees: ''
+assignees: "-"

----
+-

-## 💡 Proposta da Funcionalidade
+## Feature proposal:

-**Descreva a nova funcionalidade de forma clara e objetiva.** O que ela deve fazer e qual o comportamento esperado?
+Describe the new feature clearly and objectively: what should it do and what behavior is expected?

-## 🤔 Qual problema ela resolve?
+## What problem does it solve?

-**Explique o contexto e a justificativa.** Por que essa funcionalidade é necessária?
-Qual dor ou desafio ela resolve para o usuário ou para o negócio?
+Explain the context and justification.
+Why is this feature necessary?
+What problem does it solve for the user or the business?

-## 📝 Escopo e Critérios de Aceitação
+## Scope and acceptance criteria:

-**Liste os requisitos e os critérios para considerar a funcionalidade concluída.**
+List the requirements and criteria for considering the functionality completed.

-* [ ] Requisito 1:
+* [ ] Requirement 1:
-* [ ] Requisito 2:
+* [ ] Requirement 2:
-* [ ] Requisito 3:
+* [ ] Requirement 3:

-## 🔗 Dependências
+## Dependencies

-**Esta funcionalidade depende de alguma outra tarefa ou projeto?**
+Does this functionality depend on any other task or project?
-[Ex: Depende da API V2 que ainda está em desenvolvimento.]
+[Example: depends on API V2, which is still under development].

-## 🎨 Mockups ou Wireframes (Opcional)
+## Mockups or wireframes (optional)

-Se possível, adicione links ou imagens para **mockups, wireframes ou rascunhos** que ajudem a visualizar a proposta.
+If possible, add links or images to prototypes, sketches or drafts that help visualize the proposal.

-## 👥 Stakeholders
+## Stakeholders

-**Quem são os principais interessados ou pessoas que devem ser consultadas sobre esta funcionalidade?**
+Who are the main stakeholders or people who should be consulted about this feature?
-@nome-do-usuario1, @nome-do-usuario2
+@username1, @username2